trizen/sidef/TUTORIAL.md

 # Introduction

-Sidef is a modern, high-level, general-purpose programming language, focusing on simplicity, readability and elegance, taking the best from languages like Ruby, Raku and Julia.
+Sidef is a modern, high-level programming language with a general-purpose orientation, emphasizing simplicity, readability, and elegance.
+It draws inspiration from languages such as Ruby, Raku and Julia.

 # BOOK